Butane vs Propane vs Isobutane - What is Butane?

 First, some short summary answers:

-So, propane will continue to vaporise – turn to gas – even in colder climates.
+So, propane will continue to vaporise – turn to gas – even in colder climates, down to -42°C.

-Conversely, butane vapour pressure is about ¼ that of propane, which is advantageous for some propellant applications.
+This lower pressure is advantageous for some propellant applications.

 What is Butane?